pinecone-io/terraform-provider-pinecone/docs/resources/index.md

 - `metric` (String) The distance metric to be used for similarity search.
 You can use 'euclidean', 'cosine', or 'dotproduct'.
 - `tags` (Map of String) Custom user tags added to an index.
 Keys must be 80 characters or less.
 Values must be 120 characters or less.
 Keys must be alphanumeric, '', or '-'.
 Values must be alphanumeric, ';', '@', '', '-', '.', '+', or ' '.
 To unset a key, set the value to be an empty string.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `vector_type` (String) The index vector type.
+You can use 'dense' or 'sparse'.
+If 'dense', the vector dimension must be specified.
+If 'sparse', the vector dimension should not be specified.

 ### Read-Only